zachtong/RAFTcorr/USER_MANUAL.md

 - ROI size and pixel count
 - Expanded region (D) size and pixel count
 - Tile size and number of tiles
-- Budget check — single‑shot vs tiled
+- ROI size and pixel count
+- Expanded region (D) size and pixel count
+- Tile size and number of tiles
+- Processing Mode: Single-shot vs Tiled (based on Safety Factor)

-Tip: If expanded area ≤ Pixel Budget, processing runs in a single shot.
+Tip: If expanded area ≤ Safe Pixel Limit (calculated from Safety Factor), processing runs in a single shot.
 Otherwise, tiles are used with feathered fusion.

 ## 5. Tiling Parameters

-- Displacement Preset
-  - Small (~100 px): sets `D_global=g_tile=100`
-  - Large (~300 px): sets `D_global=g_tile=300`
-  - Customized: you enter a value; both D and g are set to it

-- Pixel Budget (`p_max_pixels`)
-  - The maximum tile area (e.g., `1100*1100`, `1100x1100`, or integer)
-  - If expanded area ≤ budget → single‑shot
+- **Safety Factor** (0.2 - 1.0)
+  - Controls how aggressively VRAM is used.
+  - **0.2 - 0.55**: Conservative.
+Good for stability.
+  - **0.7 - 1.0**: Aggressive.
+Uses more VRAM, fewer tiles, faster speed.
+  - **Note**: If VRAM is insufficient even at 1.0, the system automatically enables tiling.

-- Overlap Ratio
+- **Overlap Ratio**
-  - Fraction of the tile interior used as overlap for blending (default 0.10)
+  - Fraction of the tile interior used as overlap for blending (default 0.10).

-- Show Tiles Overlay
-  - Draws tiles (light blue) and valid interiors (orange) over the ROI preview
+  - Ensures smooth transitions between tiles.

 ## 6. Smoothing & Visualization